Wembezi

-Wembezi is a small township at Estcourt in Uthukela District Municipality in the KwaZulu-Natal province of South Africa.
+Wembezi is a township at Estcourt in the Uthukela District Municipality in the KwaZulu-Natal province of South Africa.

-HISTORY
+History

-Rich in political history especially for the ANC and IFP warfare that took place claiming life of a lot of people.
+Rich in political history especially for the ANC and IFP warfare that took place claiming life of a lot of People during what was known as "udlamu" the upheaval this devastating wars left wembezi with a scary past for older residents to remember.

 Way back Wembezi was a IFP area but changed with the introduction of ANC first being known at Depo Section and spreading to other sections namely 5Room and VQ section.